-Recently, two political defamation lawsuits hit U.S. headlines.
+Free speech standards prevent a lot of political defamation cases from taking off.
+That said, they still happen.
+In fact, two such lawsuits recently hit U.S. headlines.
 One resulted in a closed door settlement, and the other is just beginning.

 Political Defamation of Character Case #1: Blogger Makes Deal with Washington, DC Publicist

 Welp, the case never made it to a jury.
-As is wont to happen in DC, involved parties struck a behind-closed-doors deal.
+As is wont to happen in DC, the parties struck a behind-closed-doors deal.
 Gordon filed a dismissal notice at DC Superior Court a few days later.
-That’s what you call using a lawsuit to get your adversaries attention.
+That’s what you call using a lawsuit to get your adversaries’ attention.
 Apparently, it worked in this case.